DENVER BILINGUAL LEGAL ADVOCATE

-The successful candidate for this position will ensure that Project Safeguard’s services are appropriate, accessible, and available to Spanish-speaking individuals seeking services in the following locations: Rose Andom Center (downtown Denver – 2 ½ days per week), Broomfield Courthouse (2 half-days per week) and the Adams County Human Services Building (Westminster – 1 ½ days per week).
-The Bilingual Legal Advocate must be able to accomplish all required job responsibilities in both English and Spanish.
+The successful candidate for this position will ensure that Project Safeguard’s services are appropriate, accessible, and available to Spanish-speaking individuals and must be able to accomplish all required job responsibilities in both English and Spanish.

-- Collaborate with Project Safeguard’s two legal advocates located at the Rose Andom Center.
+- Coordinate services with Project Safeguard’s legal advocates located at the Denver County Courthouse and Rose Andom Center.

 - Network, coordinate, and advocate with other advocacy programs, service providers and agencies on behalf of Project Safeguard and its clients.